realA10001986/Time-Circuits-Display/README.md

 ## Appendix B: Sensor wiring

-The light and temperature sensors as well as the GPS receiver are to be wired as follows:
+The light and temperature sensors, the speedo display as well as the GPS receiver are to be wired as follows:

 On the TCD control board, there are currently three i2c bus breakouts, one of which has a JST-XH header soldered on; it does not matter which one you use to connect your sensors/GPS.
 To avoid soldering wires directly to the board, I recommend to solder on [JST-XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).